JD/PHD in Law & Psychology

 Students in the program complete all 85 semester credits required for graduation from the law school and all 91 quarter credits required to complete the doctoral degree in Clinical Psychology.
 The program provides those students who wish to pursue professional degrees in both law and psychology with a more efficient plan of study.
 The program is designed to be completed in seven years.

 The Thomas R. Kline School of Law is fully accredited by the American Bar Association and the Clinical Psychology program is fully accredited by the American Psychological Association.
 Although a few other universities may offer degrees in law and psychology, these are often on an ad hoc, nonintegrated basis.
 Thus, the Drexel program is a unique interdisciplinary endeavor.

-Within the broad framework of the program’s philosophy, the JD/PhD in Law & Psychology has three specific goals:
+Within the broad framework of the program’s philosophy, the joint JD/PhD in Law & Psychology has three specific goals:

 - Develop scientist-practitioners who will produce legally sophisticated social science research to aid the legal system in making better empirically based decisions

 - Produce lawyer-psychologists who will participate in the development of empirically and theoretically sophisticated mental health policy by legislatures, administrative tribunals, and the courts